Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 Susan Constant” the following ocurred ……

-aboard the “Susan Constant” pompous aristocrat Wingfield had a fit
+aboard the “Susan Constant” a pompous aristocrat Wingfield accused Smith of “concealing a munity”

-he was angered due to the attention popular Captain John Smith did get
+He was likely angered because the attention popular Captain John Smith was getting on the voyage over.

 after a bit of devious scrutiny